 Driving an overheated vehicle can cause expensive damage.
-Cars and trucks that can limp around town for short runs in the cooler months are prone to breakdowns when it’s hot.
-But even well-cared-for vehicles can be laid low if you don’t heed warning signs and stay on top of hot-weather maintenance.
+Older cars and trucks that limp around town for short runs in the cooler months are prone to breakdowns when it’s hot.
+Even newer vehicles can be laid low if you don’t heed warning signs and stay on top of hot-weather maintenance.
 Running too hot can degrade engine oil, ruin gasket seals and seriously damage the engine.

 Have a carefree summer by keeping your coolant system topped off when it’s hot.
 Pull off the road if the vehicle’s temperature gauge gives you a warning.
-And follow these eight tips for keeping your vehicle running cool:
+And pay attention to these eight things:

 seksan kingwatcharapong / Shutterstock.com

 The point of a radiator is to keep your engine running cool, so make sure it’s functioning at its best.
 Check the coolant level at least every oil change, and have the system flushed every 24,000 miles or two years.
 Radiator fluid can come in several colors — most commonly orange or green — but it should not look milky or rusty.
-If it does, have the system flushed and inspected by a mechanic.
+If it does, have a mechanic flush and inspect the system.

 Never remove the radiator cap when the engine is hot — the coolant could be boiling under pressure and gush out, burning your face or arms.